 Explore history

-Founded in 1807 and named for the esteemed Revolutionary War veteran and politician John Rhea, Rhea County boasts a rich historical tapestry.
-This legacy is beautifully showcased at the newly renovated Rhea Heritage and Scopes Trial Museum.
+Founded in 1807 and named for Revolutionary War veteran and statesman John Rhea, Rhea County is rich with stories that helped shape both Tennessee and the nation.
+That legacy lives on today at the beautifully renovated Rhea Heritage and Scopes Trial Museum, where visitors can step directly into the past.

 About